Was this a Mistake?

 ONLY 1 IN 15 WAS "PREMIUM"

-Do you really think it cost that much to make the product?
+Do you really think it cost that much to make the product or most other luxury products on the market for all that matters?
 Whatever the case, this was the only candle, of the 15-20 candles we burned, that lived up to what a luxury candle should be.
 It just wasn’t enough product to justify the price but it was imported from France so it does get a partial pass due to the fact that it went through several mark-ups prior to reaching the consumer’s hands.
 As the candles continued to come in, they just didn’t burn or throw properly.

 The problem with our luxury candle market is we’re working with companies (experienced mostly in marketing) who decide, “I think I’ll get into the luxury candle market”.
 They fashion a nice design, have it filled with soy wax in China, pay less than $5 for the entire package and then market it as luxury, hiking the price as high as they think the market will pay and BAM… luxury candle.
 Now I was clear on the fact that our skills were far above the challenge of premium and that we were actually getting ready to create a niche that did not yet exist.
 We were going to create a luxury candle, poured in the US, filled with fine fragrance, and lots of it, with a lasting burn quality to die for and fragrance that would throw through an entire house.
 The thing that would set UnEarthed® apart from all others was that we would NOT price these premium products unrealistically.